Italian Coffee Brands: 25 Roasts That Define Excellence

 Northern Italy, particularly Milan and Turin, prefer milder coffee with a more delicate flavor profile.
 Enjoy a Bicerin in Turin, a layered drink of espresso, chocolate, and whipped cream that perfectly embodies the region’s coffee culture.

-The islands of Sicily and Sardinia have their unique coffee traditions.
-Don’t miss the Caffè d’Uccello, a blend of espresso, almond milk, and crushed ice in Sicily.
-Indulge in a Pausa Caffè, an espresso topped with a dollop of fresh whipped cream in Sardinia.
+Sicily and Sardinia have unique coffee traditions.
+In Sicily, don’t miss the Caffè d’Uccello, a blend of espresso, almond milk, and crushed ice.
+In Sardinia, indulge in a Pausa Caffè, an espresso topped with a dollop of fresh whipped cream.

 Drinking coffee in Italy?
 Test your knowledge with this caffeine-fueled trivia quiz.